yihong-chen/yihong-chen/README.md

 ### Looking for Some Inspirations?

+:boom: Jul 2025, [My PhD thesis is out!](https://yihong-chen.github.io/thesis/) Knowledge engines need not just structure, but also destructuring — for plasticity, flow, and adaptability.

-💥 Mar 2025, we have a new tool for interpreting transformers, check out [jet expansion](https://yihong-chen.github.io/jet_expand/).
+💥 Mar 2025, We have a new tool for interpreting transformers, check out [jet expansion](https://yihong-chen.github.io/jet_expand/).

 💥 Mar 2024, Quanta Magazine covers our research on periodic embedding forgetting.
 Check out the article [here](https://www.quantamagazine.org/how-selective-forgetting-can-help-ai-learn-better-20240228/).

 💥 Dec 2023, I will present our forgetting paper at NeurIPS 2023.
-Check out the poster [here](https://pbs.twimg.com/media/GBQ6AGBWAAA6sn4?format=jpg&name=4096x4096).
+Check out the poster [here](https://pbs.twimg.com/media/GBQ6AGBWAAA6sn4?format=jpg&name=4096x4096)!

-:boom: Sep 2023, our latest work [*Improving Language Plasticity via Pretraining with Active Forgetting*](https://arxiv.org/abs/2307.01163) is accepted by NeurIPS 2023!

 :boom: Sep 2023, I presented our latest work on forgetting at [IST-Unbabel seminar](https://ist-unbabel-seminars.github.io/).